Brazelton-Lab/UTwastewaterARG/README.md

 ## Acknowledgements
 Brazelton lab tools were created by [Christopher Thornton](https://github.com/cnthornton) and [Alex Hyer](https://github.com/TheOneHyer).
 Analyses of ARGs and MGEs were further developed by Robin McArdel.

+This work was funded by the Centers for Disease Control through a SHEPheRD RFTOP award to Matthew Samore, Jennifer Weidhaas, and James VanDerslice (University of Utah).
+The point of contact for this repository is [William Brazelton](https://wbrazelton.github.io/).